richard-cox/provisioning/README.md

 yarn dev
 ```

-This should run the Dashboard with the example extension defined in `pkg/example`, buily and running
+This should run the Dashboard with the example extension defined in `pkg/example`, built and running
 against the Dashboard shell code checkout out in the first step above.